Mustafanaji0413/webster00/README.md

 ### Shopping Bag

 - The shopping bag page is fully responsive, showing users a picture of the item, name, price per unit, and total price.
-- Users can also choose to increase/decrease the number of items in their bag, click the update button to have the prices update.
+- Users can also choose to increase/decrease the number of items in their bag, and click the update button to have the prices updated.
 - Users can click the remove link and have all the items within the bag removed, regardless of quantity.
-- At the bottom of the page user can find the cost of the bag, cost of delivery, the total and how much they must spend to be eligible for free delivery.
+- At the bottom of the page user can find the cost of the bag, the cost of delivery, the total, and how much they must spend to be eligible for free delivery.

 <img width="800" alt="Screenshot 2023-03-29 at 00 43 28" src="https://user-images.githubusercontent.com/115544231/228383325-b51f0703-69da-425a-aefb-c689ee36cdbf.png">